 #3- Standing water issues

-This is probably one of the worst things that you can hear about your crawl space.
+Standing water is probably one of the worst things that you can hear about your crawl space.
 Getting rid of standing water is not easy and usually not cheap.
-It may require a sump pump or french drain or a number of other drainage systems.
-Water might be draining into your crawl space or it may just be coming from an underground spring, but either way, it must be addressed (your vapor barrier that was mentioned above is no use to you if it is covered in a foot of water).
+It may require a sump pump or french drain or several other drainage systems.
+Water might be draining into your crawl space, or it may just be coming from an underground spring, but either way, it must be addressed (your vapor barrier, mentioned above, is no use to you if it is covered in a foot of water).

 #4- Disconnected air ducts

 Air ducts can be fragile things.
 Especially if we are talking about older sheet metal ducts that are pieced together with duct tape.
 It doesn’t take much for one of these to disconnect.
-If you do have an air duct that has been disconnected for any period of time, just think about how much money you are wasting on your heating bill!
-Luckily this is a fairly easy fix.
+If you have an air duct that has been disconnected for any time, think about the money you are wasting on your heating bill!
+Luckily this is a reasonably easy fix.

 #5- Broken foundation vent screen

 Foundation vent screens come out all the time because of how they were installed.
-Sometimes they are just glued in place and when the weather is freezing, that glue can come off pretty easily.
-Other times, your cable guy just punches it out to run a wire.
-While they are sitting open, it provides a welcome door to your crawl space to all kinds of creatures including rodents, cats and even raccoon’s.
+Sometimes they are just glued in place, and when the weather is freezing, that glue can come off easily.
+Other times, your cable guy punches it out to run a wire.
+While they are sitting open, it provides a welcome door to your crawl space to all kinds of creatures, including rodents, cats, and even raccoons.

 Regardless of what issues might come upon a home inspection, we can help you correct nearly all of them.
 If you are reading this before you have your home inspected, you can even have us come by and do a free inspection, alerting you of any issues before the home inspector sees them and giving you a chance to correct them.
 Let us know how we can help you!